 For Children’s Services, the answer was to consolidate all systems onto a single IT platform.
-A BT On Demand Compute virtual data centre was chosen to host the SIF/SSO infrastructure.
-Inherently resilient, with 99.9 per cent availability, should a problem occur the data centre solution is self-healing.
+BT Cloud Compute was chosen to host the SIF/SSO infrastructure.
+Inherently resilient, with 99.9 per cent availability, should a problem occur, Cloud Compute is self-healing.
 As a cloud-based environment, it enables customers to create, monitor, and manage their own virtual data centres.
 Automated service delivery processes with a self-service portal ensure maximum efficiency.

-By eliminating the need for much of the physical hardware in schools and physical data centres, the On Demand Compute solution would help Norfolk County Council manage its ICT infrastructure at much less cost by moving applications, storage, and security into the cloud.
+By eliminating the need for much of the physical hardware in schools and physical data centres, Cloud Compute solution would help Norfolk County Council manage its ICT infrastructure at much less cost by moving applications, storage, and security into the cloud.
 This would not only lower accommodation requirements, but also cut power requirements and reduce carbon emissions.
-BT estimates On Demand compute offers total cost of ownership savings of up to 40 per cent compared to traditional approaches.
+BT estimates Cloud Compute offers total cost of ownership savings of up to 40 per cent compared to traditional approaches.

 The implementation and decommissioning of educational applications can now be achieved via the self-service portal with just a few clicks.
 Besides releasing expensive accommodation, there are other benefits in terms of a more child-centred organisation.

-Most importantly for Paul Fisher, however: “With the On Demand Compute virtual data centre, we saw no start-up costs, and as far as we were concerned that gave us the better financial return.”
+Most importantly for Paul Fisher, however: “With BT Cloud Compute we saw no start-up costs, and as far as we were concerned that gave us the better financial return.”
 And all of this is achieved without compromising data security.
 The council has a very clear security policy to which BT and Children’s Services business processes and personnel all conform.
-Mike Pickett says: “We know at a technical level that the virtual data centre itself is incredibly secure.”
+Mike Pickett says: “We know at a technical level that the cloud-based data centre itself is incredibly secure.”